 Cooking with Fresh Herbs

-• Garlic, oregano, basil, thyme, and salt and pepper
+• Garlic, oregano, basil, thyme, and black pepper

 • Ginger and curry

-• Soy sauce, ginger, sake, sansho (Japanese “lemon pepper” derived from the bud of the prickly ash)
+• Soy sauce, ginger, sake, and sansho (Japanese “lemon pepper”)

 Related Posts